danielraffel/RadioStation/README.md

 ## Run the pipeline (Web)

 - Start the server (`python manage.py start`) and open http://127.0.0.1:8000
-- Click “Run pipeline”; use “Refresh status” to view progress/errors
+- Click “Run pipeline”; use “Refresh status” to view progress/errors.
+Click “Stop” to cancel.

 ## Demo: generate WAV and move files